jonathanpoelen/cpp-compiler-options/README.md

 stack_protector = default off on strong all stl_debug = default off on allow_broken_abi allow_broken_abi_and_bugged assert_as_exception
 stl_fix = on default off
-suggests = default off on
+suggestions = default off on
 warnings = on default off strict very_strict warnings_as_error = default off on
 whole_program = default off on strip_all